Dozens of wildfires burn in Louisiana amid scorching heat: "This is unprecedented"

 "This is unprecedented.
 We've never had to fight this many fires simultaneously and at this duration.
 We're fighting between 25 and 30 (wildfires) today," Mike Strain, the commissioner for Louisiana's Department of Agriculture and Forestry, said during a news conference Friday.

-As of Friday morning, the Tiger Island Fire was only 50% contained and "remains unpredictable due to the wind conditions as well as dry conditions" the sheriff's office said.
-Resources are stretched thin as firefighters work in hot weather and use local water sources in a community that is used to flooding and hurricanes rather than drought and fire.
+As of Friday evening, the Tiger Island Fire was a little more than 50% contained, the sheriff's office said, with crews facing an "unconfined fire that was threatening infrastructure."

+Resources have been stretched thin as firefighters work in hot weather and use local water sources in a community that is used to flooding and hurricanes rather than drought and fire.

 "We only have so many resources to allocate to fires and once you are out, you're out," said Louisiana Gov. John Bel Edwards, who surveyed damage from the wildfire Friday.